 Here are some ways to approach the situation:

 Have a Plan

-One of the best ways fathers can protect themselves is to hone in on creating a detailed and explicit parenting plan.
-Your parenting plan will outline what your rights are as a parent and will provide the framework for enforcing your rights.
+One of the best ways to protect yourself is to create a detailed parenting plan.
+This outlines your rights and obligations and provides the framework for enforcing those rights.